Today's Articles

 She taught at Texas Southern University for two years and then at Howard University until 1964.
 She met and married Harold Morrison, an editor at Random House, and began to write fiction.
 Her first novel, The Bluest Eye, was published in 1970 and attracted immediate attention.
 Sula followed this.
 Morrison's next novel, Song of Solomon 1977, was hailed as a major literary achievement.
 Tar Baby was equally well received.
 1988’s Beloved, a Pulitzer Prize winner, is regarded by many as Morrison's most successful work.

-She was the first Black woman to receive the Nobel Literature Prize in 1993.
+In 1993, she was the first Black woman to receive the Nobel Literature Prize.
 The Swedish Academy hailed her use of language and her "visionary force."

-Toni Morrisons' seventh novel, Paradise, 1998, focuses on an all-Black town and a violent attack that a group of men makes on a small, all-female community nearby.
-Recently she has written The Book of Mean People and The Big Box, 2002.
+Toni Morrison's seventh novel, Paradise, published in 1998, focuses on an all-Black town and a violent attack by a group of men on a small, all-female community nearby.
+She has also recently written The Book of Mean People and The Big Box, published in 2002.
 Toni Morrison died on the night of August 5th, 2019, at Montefiore Medical Center in New York.
 She was 88.

 To be a Writer